HubMarket & Value

 What are the most expensive waifu cards?

-The most expensive waifu cards are One Piece manga rares and voice-actress-signed Weiss Schwarz SPs — led by the OP01 Manga Rare Nami, the signed Rem SP, and the Chainsaw Man Rare Makima.
+The most expensive waifu cards are One Piece premium prints and voice-actress-signed Weiss Schwarz SPs — led by the 25th-anniversary Boa Hancock Leader SP and the OP01 Manga Rare Nami.
 Prices below mix live TCGplayer market data (refreshed weekly) with editorial estimates for near-mint copies.

 At a glance